smessie/Article-ESWC2024-DFDP/content/literature.md

 ### Standalone Technologies

-A first standalone technology is [XForms 2.0](cite:cites xforms), a W3C specification language to define forms.
+A first standalone technology is [XForms 2.0](cite:cites xforms).
-It is based on XML and also has a split architecture that separates presentation, content, and purpose, closely relating to the three parts display, shape, and reasoning introduced in this paper.
+It is a W3C specification language to define forms based on XML and also has a split architecture that separates presentation, content, and purpose, closely relating to the three parts display, shape, and reasoning introduced in this paper.
 A model specifies required data and can limit values by referencing an XML element, which can have attributes to define type and other constraints.
 While an XML element for submission can specify the data destination and HTTP method, enabling actual reasoning within it is not feasible.
 Furthermore, XForms 2.0 is not an ideal choice, given its XML nature compared to the predominant use of RDF in this field.